iamsank8/iamsank8/GITHUB_ACTIONS_SETUP.md

 ## Required GitHub Secrets

-You need to set up the following secrets in your GitHub repository:
+You need to set up the following secret in your GitHub repository:

-### 1. FIREBASE_SERVICE_ACCOUNT_PORTFOLIO_SANKET_C5165
+### FIREBASE_SERVICE_ACCOUNT_PORTFOLIO_SANKET_C5165

-This is the Firebase service account key for authentication.
+This is the Firebase service account key for authentication with both Firebase Hosting and Functions.

 #### Steps to generate: